sumitj39/portfolio-analyzer/README.md

 	]
 }
 ```
-The response gives a list of portfolio weights alongwith each risk and return.
+The response gives a list of portfolio weights with risk and return for each portfolio.
+Note that the return and risk(standard deviation) are in percentages.
 ```json
 [
   {